College Factual by our College Data Analytics Team

 Unbiased Factual Guarantee

-The Texas A&M University - Texarkana Student to Faculty Ratio & Faculty Composition
+The Texas A&M University-Texarkana Student to Faculty Ratio & Faculty Composition

 Does Texas A&M Texarkana have a good student to faculty ratio?

-Amount of Faculty Here is About Average
+Student to Faculty Ratio is About Average

 Instructional Staff at the College

 The following table shows all the employees the school considers instructional, and therefore, part of the above student-to-faculty ratio.
-These include both those employees designated as either "primarily instructional" or as "instructional combined with research/public service".
-It does not include employees that have been identified by Texas A&M University - Texarkana as primarily performing research or public service.
+These include both those employees designated as either “primarily instructional” or as “instructional combined with research/public service”.
+It does not include employees that have been identified by Texas A&M University-Texarkana as primarily performing research or public service.

-Total of Instructional Employees172937954.1%
+Total of Instructional Employees 174 105 69 60%

-Total of Those With Faculty Status172937954.1%
+Total of Those With Faculty Status 174 105 69 60%

-Not on Tenure Track108307827.8%
+Not on Tenure Track 122 55 67 45%

-Above Average Use of Full-Time Teachers
+Lower Than Average Use of Adjuncts or Part-Time Teachers

 Colleges often use part-time professors and adjuncts to teach courses, rather than full-time faculty.
 This hiring practice is primarily a way to save money amid increasingly tight budgets.
 However, it is a controversial practice with strong views on either side.
 We encourage you to understand this topic more deeply, and how the colleges you are interested in approach faculty hiring.
-It's your education and your money on the line.
-Make sure you know what you are getting for it.

 You May End Up Getting Taught by a Grad Assistant

-Texas A&M University - Texarkana has a single instructional graduate assistant who teaches or provides teaching-related duties.
+Texas A&M University-Texarkana has 1 instructional graduate assistants that teach or provide teaching-related duties.
 These responsibilities could range from entirely teaching lower-level courses themselves, to assisting professors by developing teaching materials, preparing or giving exams and grading student work.
 We suggest you ask the college to what extent graduate assistants are relied on for instruction, so you know what you are paying for.
+Additionally, the school has 3 non-instructional graduate assistants.

 Continue Your Research on Texas A&M Texarkana